lengtsp/CLAUDE_CODE-ollama-llamaserve/README.md

 ## What happens when you run `./claude_ollama.sh`

 1. Loads settings from `.env`
-2. Checks if LiteLLM proxy is already running
+2. Checks if LiteLLM proxy is already running on the configured port
-3. If not, starts LiteLLM in the background (logs to `/tmp/litellm.log`)
+3. If not running, starts LiteLLM in the background (logs to `/tmp/litellm.log`)
 4. Waits for LiteLLM to become healthy (up to 30 seconds)
 5. Launches `claude` CLI with `ANTHROPIC_BASE_URL` pointing to LiteLLM
 6. When you exit Claude Code, automatically kills the LiteLLM proxy it started